-BIST has two campuses – Windsor Park for students aged six to 18 years, and Bromsgrove Early Years for two to six-year-olds.
+BIST has two campuses – Windsor Park for students aged 6 to 18 years, and Bromsgrove Early Years for 2 to 6-year-olds.
 The Windsor Park campus is divided into the primary school (Years 2 to 6) and the secondary school (Years 7 to 13).
-There are around 400 students who are mostly Thai, Korean and Taiwanese, and the majority of teachers here are British.
+There are around 400 students who are mostly Thai, Korean, and Taiwanese, and the majority of teachers here are British.

 A British education

 BIST is an academically selective school that follows the National Curriculum for England, and from primary school onwards it offers a broad and balanced education with an international slant.
 Class sizes are small, with an average of 16 students.

 The school describes its primary curriculum as “innovative, creative and child-led” and, not surprisingly at a school where more than 90% of the students speak English as an additional language, there’s a strong focus on English language skills.
 The weekly timetable includes a daily literacy lesson, daily session focusing on phonics, spelling, punctuation or grammar, a weekly reading lesson, and a weekly library session.
 Maths is also taught daily, while languages (Thai, Chinese, and Korean), music, and PE are all taught by specialist teachers.
 Other subjects – including science, humanities, ICT, and art and design – are taught using a cross curricular approach branded by the school as a 'Creative Curriculum'.

 The school says, “The ‘Creative Curriculum’ is a thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.”